 - R v C, R v B – Sole counsel in two jury criminal trials (inflicting grievous bodily harm and indecent assault).

 Julian is a member of Middle Temple and was awarded the Harmsworth Entrance Exhibition Scholarship in 2008.
+He has spoken at the University of Gibraltar.

 “Quantum of confidence” – Interview with Lexis®PSL IP & IT discussing the High Court’s decision in Burrell v Clifford EWHC 294 (Ch), All ER (D) 206 (Feb) (first published on Lexis®PSL IP & IT on 2 March 2016).